JohnCorby/GravityGuild-kt/README.md

 # GravityGuild-kt
-another fucking rewrite of this stupid thing lmao why do i do this
+another rewrite of this stupid thing lmao why do i do this